celestiaorg/CIPs/cips/cip-prevote.md

 ## Motivation

 The current network has a cap of 2MB.
-We have observed in testnets that larger blocks (~8MB) shift the block time by up to 7 seconds (18 . seconds in total with the default 11 second `TimeoutCommit`).
-This range of 1 - 7 seconds for blocks 0-8MB in size is too inconsistent for users.
+We have observed in testnets that larger blocks (~8MB) shift the block time by up to 7 seconds (18 seconds in total with the default 11 second `TimeoutCommit`).
+This range of 11 - 18 seconds for blocks 0-8MB in size is too inconsistent for users.
 We want to provide block finality with a consistent cadence.

 ## Specification

 The current system relied on a fixed timeout (known as `TimeoutCommit`) after finality to dictate the interval between block times.
 The proposed modification targets the proposal timeout.
-Currently, if a correct process does not receive a proposal within a set time `TimeoutPropose` after the rounds start time, the process will prevote nil.
-This mechanism ensures livenss in the event that the proposer fails.
+Currently, if a correct process does not receive a proposal within a set time `TimeoutPropose` after the round's start time, the process will prevote nil.
+This mechanism ensures liveness in the event that the proposer fails.
 This CIP makes the following modification:

 - Upon receiving a correct proposal, a process will not immediately PREVOTE but wait until `TimeoutPropose` before sending their vote.
 - Upon receiing an invalid proposal, the process will immediately PREVOTE nil.